jolleyjoe/crowdcoin-vue2/README.md

 ## Notes

 - The vue equivalent of semantic-ui-react is [semantic-ui-vue](https://semantic-ui-vue.github.io/).
-The `plugins/semantic-ui-vue` file had to me manually created to integrate the library.
+The `plugins/semantic-ui-vue` file was manually created to integrate the library.

-- The `nuxt.config.js` file is where you can import the semantic-ui-css from the CDN.
+- The `nuxt.config.js` file is where I imported `semantic-ui-css` from the CDN.